 10. Make Your Own Baby Food

 It’s no secret that making your own baby food is a huge money-save.
 It’s even considered healthier too!
-You can steam and pureed first food, such as sweet potatoes, squash, pears and apples.
-Pour them into silicone ice cube trays, freeze them, and then pop the out.
+You can steam and puree the food first, such as sweet potatoes, squash, pears, and apples.
+Pour them into silicone ice cube trays, freeze them, and then pop them out.
 They are then ready to go!

 11. Share a Room